 |Is this what Imperial shampoo advertisements look like?|

 - The attack is treated as obstructed, but the attacker is not.
-This means you still subtract the 1 dice from all attacks but it does not stop attackers from engaging you normally.
+This means you still subtract the 1 dice from all attacks but it does not stop enemy squadrons from engaging you like usual.

 - This applies to all attacks.
-That means flak is at -1 dice as well as fighter attacks.
+That means flak is at -1 die as well as fighter attacks.
 Against flak, this can be a very strong benefit.

 - To further stress an earlier point, Counter is an attack so she also is obstructed against Counter attacks.
-This makes her quite good at popping A-Wings who will be rolling a pitiful 2 dice against her on their attacks and only 1 dice against her on the Counter.
+This makes her quite good at going after Counter squadrons.

 - Obstruction does not stack.
 If you're behind a ship and in a debris field and in a Jamming Field and you are Ciena Ree, you're obstructed just once.
-It's binary: you're either obstructed or you are not.
+It's binary: you're either obstructed or you aren't.

-You can use her in one of two roles - either as a "dodge tank" where her ability and tokens keep her ticking for longer than you'd expect (she likes hanging out with Valen Rudor for this kind of thing but can also be used as a speed bump for an enemy squadron group, kind of like how Tycho/Shara Bey can be used for the Rebels) or as an excellent periphery harasser.
-In this latter assignment I'd recommend using her very much like a generic Interceptor trying to pick off bombers on the edge of an Intel group but perhaps a bit more aggressively as the "Counter math" turns in her favor even more strongly against bombers - TIE Bombers roll zero dice against her, Y-Wings roll only one, B-Wings merely two, etc. She will quite frequently be dealing out a much harsher attack to bombers than they can mount against her (and don't forget she also has those defense tokens!), and so the bombers often choose to not even risk it.
+You can use her in one of two roles - either as a "dodge tank" thrown as a chump blocker into a group of squadrons to tie them up for longer than you'd expect or as an excellent periphery harasser.
+In this latter assignment I'd recommend using her very much like a generic Interceptor trying to pick off vulnerable squadrons at the edge of a group but perhaps a bit more aggressively as the "Counter math" turns in her favor even more strongly; she will quite frequently be dealing out a much harsher attack to bombers than they can mount against her (and don't forget she also has those defense tokens!), and so the bombers often choose to not even risk it.

 - Fel needs to be engaged with the enemy squadron, not merely at distance 1.
-It won't work on obscured squadrons (most typically, those dwelling inside obstructions).
+It won't work on obstructed squadrons as you're not engaged by them.

-- The damage dealt by Fel's ability is not an attack, so scatter tokens and other abilities that trigger on attacks cannot prevent it.
+- The damage dealt by Fel's ability is not an attack, so scatter tokens and other abilities that trigger on attacks can't prevent it.

 - As a source of "soft Escort."
-In some particular cases, Escort squadrons don't really jive with a particular ace but you'd still like a bit of protection if possible.
-The example that readily comes to mind is Howlrunner - she has a tendency to get ganged up on, but a TIE Advanced is a weird fit for her because she does nothing to help it (given it lacks Swarm); one often feels those 12 points could have been better invested into 1.5 TIE Fighters instead.
+In some particular cases, Escort squadrons don't really jive with a particular squadron group but you'd still like a bit of protection if possible.
+The example that readily comes to mind is Howlrunner - she has a tendency to get ganged up on, but a TIE Advanced is a weird fit for her because she does nothing to help it (given it lacks Swarm).
 With Soontir Fel riding shotgun, Howlrunner can still be attacked but Soontir provides a soft disincentive by damaging the attackers; Howlrunner in turn provides additional buffs to Soontir because he has Swarm.
 Foes attacking the combined group will need to decide if it's wiser to focus on Howlrunner and take damage from Fel in the process or to attack Fel, suffer his buffed Counter attacks, and let Howlrunner live a bit longer - not a great situation either way, really.
 Used in this way, Fel is worth adding to a more conventional Swarm fighter group that often includes Howlrunner.